janpolowinski/task-processing-unit-for-dswarm/README.md

 The task processing unit (TPU) is intented to process large amounts of data via [tasks](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#task) that make use of [mappings](https://github.com/dswarm/dswarm-documentation/wiki/Glossary#mapping) that you have prepared and tested with the [D:SWARM backoffice webgui](https://github.com/dswarm/dswarm-documentation/wiki/Overview).
 So it can act as the production unit for D:SWARM, whereby the backoffice acts as development and/or testing unit (on smaller amounts of data).

+The TPU acts as client by calling the HTTP API of the D:SWARM backend.

 ## TPU Task

 A TPU task can consist of three parts, where by each part can be optional.
 These are: